7 Exercises In First Trimester: When To Start & Its Benefits

 Some of the safe and beneficial maternity exercises you can do in the first trimester of pregnancy are (1) (6) (7):

-1. Walking and running: Cardiovascular exercises such as walking and running are easy to do and can help improve your cardiovascular health.
+1. Walking and running: Cardiovascular exercises such as running and walking during pregnancy are easy to do and can help improve your cardiovascular health.
 Practicing cardio sessions will allow you to gain stamina and endurance.
 Avoid sprinting as it may unnecessarily make you gasp.

 Selma, a blogger, mother, and fitness enthusiast, reiterates the importance of listening to one’s body while walking or running when they are pregnant, “If you scheduled a tempo run but can hardly get out of bed in the morning, adjust your plan.
 If you are feeling pain or discomfort while running, stop immediately.
 If something doesn’t feel right during your workout, it probably isn’t.
 Your body will give you signals to slow down when you go too fast or even stop when you are harming yourself or the embryo.
 I noticed from the very beginning that I couldn’t run as fast anymore as I was used to, and I found it at times rather challenging to accept this.
 However, acceptance is the only solution, and the sooner you do, the less frustrated you will feel.
 Focus this period on other things (I’m sure there are enough other things that need to be done, such as reading about pregnancy and having a baby, preparing a room for the baby, prenatal yoga, etc.) and tell yourself you will pick up your runs with renewed energy once you start feeling more energetic.
 There are numerous other ways to stay fit, so do some walks, strength training, biking, or swimming (i).”